Posted: 12/09/18 | December 9th, 2018

 Here is a list of the best editing tools out there:

 - Adobe Lightroom (PC or Mac) – Lightroom is the industry standard tool for photography professionals.
-But this post is not going to focus on Lightroom, nor cover everything you can do in Lightroom, as it’s a massively complex tool, covering both photo management and photo editing.
+But this post doesn’t focus on Lightroom, or cover everything you can do in Lightroom, as it’s a massively complex tool, covering both photo management and photo editing.

 - Photos (Mac) – I list iPhoto here mainly because it’s a commonly used tool among Apple users.
 However, I personally never recommend using it.
 While it will let you do everything that I cover in this post and is better than nothing, the way it manages your photos makes it hard to migrate to a more sophisticated system further down the line if you choose to do so.